melo936/ChromiumHardening/flags/chrome-command-line.md

 * ReducedReferrerGranularity
 	* Enables strict-origin-when-cross-origin

 Performance:
 * AudioWorkletThreadRealtimePriority
 * MinimizeAudioProcessingForUnusedOutput
 	* Reduces CPU load when all audio tracks are disabled
+* msPerformanceModeToggle
+	* Exposes `Turn on efficiency mode` in `edge://settings/system and don't forget to enabled it

 Others:
 * RestrictGamepadAccess